-We have prepared our condensed consolidated financial statements in accordance with U.S. GAAP which requires us to make estimates, assumptions and judgments that affect the reported amount of assets, liabilities, expenses.
+We have prepared our condensed consolidated financial statements in accordance with U.S. GAAP, which requires us to make estimates, assumptions and judgments that affect the reported amount of assets, liabilities, expenses.
 On an ongoing basis, we evaluate these estimates and judgments.
 We based our estimates on historical experience and on various assumptions that we believe to be reasonable under the circumstances.
 These estimates and assumptions form the basis for making judgments about the carrying values of assets and liabilities and the recording of expenses that are not readily apparent from other sources.
 Actual results could, therefore, differ materially from these estimates under different assumptions or conditions.

-Aside from the changes disclosed in Note 2 to the condensed consolidated financial statements included in Item 1, Part I of this Quarterly Report, management believes there have been no material changes to the critical accounting policies from those discussed in Note 2 - "Summary of Significant Accounting Policies and Recent Accounting Pronouncements" of our consolidated financial statements included in the Company's 2020 Annual Report.
+Management believes there have been no material changes to the critical accounting policies from those discussed in "Note 2 - Summary of Significant Accounting Policies and Recent Accounting Pronouncements" of our consolidated financial statements included in our 2021 Annual Report.